ElliottLandsborough/wordfreq/README.md

 # Word Frequency Counter

-How many times do all of the words in a text appear in a plain text file?
+How many times does each word appear in a plain text file?
 Run this script to find out.

 ## How to run it